IBM/automation-of-image-data-preprocessing/README.md

 # sentana
-This is a project focusing on sentiment analysis
+This is a project focusing on sentiment analysis.